milanaryal/milanaryal.github.io/_posts/2016/2016-04-24-using-multiple-email-addresses-with-your-single-gmail-address.md

 ---
 title: "Using multiple email addresses with your single Gmail address"
 date: 2016-04-24T05:21:00+05:45
+excerpt: 'When you choose a Gmail address, you actually get more than just "yourusername@gmail.com."'
 ---

 When you choose a Gmail address, you actually get more than just `yourusername@gmail.com`.
 Gmail address gives you greater control over your inbox and save your time and headache.